akarim74/devops-learning/01-linux/notes/Overthewire-Bandit-Notes-and-Solutions.md

 **Password:** SSH private key used for authentication.

 **What I learned:** SSH does not always require password authentication.
 Private keys can be used instead, but the key must be stored securely with appropriately restrictive permissions.
 Adding in another personal reflection - this was the challenge I enjoyed the most because it significantly improved my problem-solving and troubleshooting skills.
-Previous challenges had accustomed me to searching for a password, whereas this task required me to find and work with something unfamiliar.
-It forced me to break the problem down into individual steps and understand how each one connected to the next.
-Working through that process and eventually reaching the solution was extremely satisfying and rewarding.
+Previous challenges had accustomed me to searching for a password, whereas this task required me to find something unfamiliar - therefore I had to think differently.
+It forced me to break the solution down into individual steps and understand how each one connected to the next.
+Working through that analytical process and eventually reaching the solution was extremely satisfying and rewarding.

 ---